-One of the biggest challenges I face in my career as an adviser is sales (and I think a lot of business people do, and that’s why they’ve started calling it Business Development instead) and it’s now magnified to the intensity of the sun, since I started my own business with no customers.
+One of the biggest challenges I faced in my career as an accountant and business consultant is sales.
+And if I felt the heat when I was working for other people, it magnified to the intensity of the sun, when I started my own business with no customers.

-As an introvert, I prefer written communication or face to face meetings rather than the phone.
-I hated the thought of it.
+As an introverted accountant, I hated the thought of it.
 I loathed it.
-It was the worst part of my day/job.
-I’d find any matter of “things that have to be done”, so I didn’t have to do it.
+It was the worst part of my day.
+I'd find any matter of "things that have to be done", so I didn't have to do it.

 Not that I have anything against salespeople.
 It's just not a career I've ever wanted for myself.
 It's a hard job, a relentless job and good salespeople are worth their weight in gold and should be the highest paid employees in your business.
 It just wasn't me.